-Riders, 3-Day Crew, Weekends Support, and Day Volunteers can be part of or form a Tri-State Trek team.
-The team component
+Riders, Three-Day Crew, and Day Volunteers can be part of a Tri-State Trek team.
+The team

-3-Day Crew and Day Volunteers are not required to fundraise, but we strongly encourage that you do.
-While we recognize you
+Three-Day Crew and Day Volunteers are not required to fundraise, but we strongly encourage that they do.
+Lodging

-are serving a very important role, lodging and feeding our large group is a significant expense to the Institute.
-You work
+and feeding our large group is a significant expense and fundraising helps cover that cost for the weekend.

 Don't have any riders on your team?
-Make it an all volunteer team!
+You can create an all-volunteer team!

-- Team Captains create a Team when they register for the Trek.
-A Team Fundraising Page is automatically created.
+- Team Captains create a Team when they register.
+A Team Fundraising Page will then automatically generate.

-- Team Members select the Team they are participating on when they register for the Trek.
-Their individual fundraising page is also automatically created and linked to the Team Fundraising Page.
+- Team Members select a team when they register.
+This links their individual fundraising page to the Team Fundraising Page.

 Team Fundraising Guidelines

-- A Team Fundraising Goal is determined by adding the minimum fundraising requirement of each Rider.
+- A Team Fundraising Goal is determined by adding the minimum fundraising requirement of each individual rider on the team.

 - Donors can contribute to an individual Team Member or to the Team as a whole.

-- All donations benefit the entire Team, and a rider who falls short can be helped by other riders on their team who exceed their goal.
+- All donations benefit the entire Team, so riders who fall short can be helped by other riders on their team who exceed their goal.

-- If a Team does not meet its minimum fundraising requirement, All Team Members will be responsible for the difference.
+- If a Team does not meet its minimum fundraising requirement, all members will be responsible for the difference.

-IMPORTANT NOTE: Our Teams Program is designed to make fundraising easier and not intended to give anyone a free ride.
-All
+IMPORTANT NOTE: Our Teams program is designed to make fundraising easier and not to give anyone a free ride.

-Riders are responsible for fundraising.
-The Trek is a fundraiser to end ALS.
-We need an effective therapy for this disease.
-All
+All riders are responsible for actively fundraising.
+Remember that the Tri-State Trek is a fundraiser to end ALS.